xelathan/xelathan/README.md

 ## ✋🙂‍↕ About Me

-📱 Software Engineer with a specialization in IoT systems and CAD simulation.
+📱 Engineer with a specialization in IoT systems and CAD simulation.

 🎓 Pursuing a M.S. at SJSU in Computer Engineering